Asamy2000/TALABAT-ECOMMERCE/README.md

 # Talabat APIs
-This is a Talabat Clone Project built in in Onion Architecture Based on the following Design Patterns:
+This is a Talabat Clone Project built in Onion Architecture Based on the following Design Patterns:
 <blockquote>

 - Repository Design Pattern.